Is Stress Causing Your Hashimoto’s?

 Let’s tackle one of the most important topics surrounding Hashimoto’s – stress!
 If you have Hashimoto’s (or any form of thyroid dysfunction for that matter!), stress and your adrenals play a huge role in your thyroid health.

 The truth is, stress is just a given in most of our lives.
 I know I sure can’t avoid it!
 However, that doesn’t mean there’s nothing we can do about it.
 The key is to understand how it impacts thyroid function, and most of all, how to relieve it!

 How Chronic Stress Impacts Thyroid Function

-You probably know your adrenal glands for producing adrenaline and managing your fight or flight response, but did you know that, as part of your endocrine system, they also produce hormones that impact your major metabolic processes, just like your thyroid?
+You probably know your adrenal glands for producing adrenaline and managing your fight or flight response.
+However, did you know that, as part of your endocrine system, they also produce hormones that impact your major metabolic processes, just like your thyroid?
 The hormones produced by your adrenal glands help to regulate blood pressure, electrolyte balance, blood sugar, immune response, digestion, and more.

-When you experience stress, be it emotional, mental, or physical, your hypothalamus sends a signal to your pituitary gland, which in turn signals to your adrenal glands to produce and release a series of stress hormones, including cortisol.
+When you experience any kind of stress —nemotional, mental, or physical — your hypothalamus sends a signal to your pituitary gland.
+It, in turn, signals to your adrenal glands to produce and release a series of stress hormones, including cortisol.

 Once a stressor triggers this cascade of hormones, cortisol and your other stress hormones redirect your body’s normal functions to deprioritize anything that is not necessary for overcoming the stressor in front of you.
 This means that functions like digestion, immune response, and yes, thyroid hormone production and distribution, are temporarily put on hold or slowed down until the stress has passed.
 Ideally the stress passes quickly, your body returns to normal, and everything runs smoothly.